rainerhahnekamp/ng-os/README.md

-This is a case study for an application showing the possibility to implement an "App Store" like application in Angular by using module federation.
+This is a case study for an application showing the possibility to implement an Android-like application in Angular by using module federation.

 ## Features